A Gentle Seasonal Reset for Hot, Humid Days

 • 2 cups cooling vegetables — courgette, summer squash, asparagus, fennel, or soft greens

-• To finish: a handful of fresh coriander & mint, a little grated fresh coconut
+• To finish: fresh coriander and mint, a little grated fresh coconut

 1. Warm the ghee in a heavy pot.
-Add cumin, fennel, and grated ginger; let them sizzle a few seconds until fragrant.
+Add the cumin, fennel, and ginger, and let them sizzle for a few fragrant seconds.

 3. Pour in the water and the pinch of salt.
-Bring to a boil, then drop to a gentle simmer, partly covered.
+Bring to a boil, then turn down to a gentle simmer, partly covered.

-4. After about 15 minutes, fold in the chopped vegetables.
-Continue simmering until everything is very soft and porridge-like — around 30–40 minutes total.
-Add a splash more water if it thickens too far; it should be loose and soupy.
+4. After about 15 minutes, fold in the vegetables.
+Simmer until everything is very soft — around 30–40 minutes in all.
+Add a splash more water if it thickens; it should stay loose and soupy.

-5. Off the heat, stir through the fresh coriander and mint.
-Scatter coconut on top.
+5. Off the heat, stir through the coriander and mint, and scatter the coconut on top.
 Eat warm, slowly, sitting down.

-• No chilli, no mustard seed, no raw onion or garlic — these heat the blood in a season that doesn't need it.
+• No chilli, mustard seed, or raw onion and garlic — they heat the body in a season that doesn't need it.

 • Skip the squeeze of lemon or lime; sour adds heat.
-Fresh herbs and coconut carry the freshness instead.
+Let the fresh herbs and coconut do the freshening instead.

-• If you run naturally cold or dry, add a little more ginger and ghee.
-If you tend to feel heavy and damp, go lighter on the rice and ghee and lean on the greens.
+• If you run cold or dry, add a little more ginger and ghee.
+If you feel heavy or damp, go lighter on the rice and ghee and lean on the greens.

 Five

-A summer reset is soft by design — the heat already depletes our strength, so this is no time for harsh fasting.
-Hold this shape for one to three days, or simply borrow the midday bowl into an ordinary week.
-The body responds more to rhythm than to severity.
+Be gentle with this.
+Summer already takes a lot out of you, so it's no time for a harsh fast.
+Hold the shape below for one to three days, or simply slip the midday bowl into an ordinary week.
+Your body responds far more to a kind rhythm than to willpower.

 On Waking

-A cup of warm spiced water.
-Cumin, coriander, and fennel seeds steeped and then cooled to room temperature, with a few mint leaves.
-It opens agni gently without shocking it.
-Never iced — even in heat, cold drinks dampen the very fire you are tending.
+A cup of warm spiced water — cumin, coriander and fennel seeds steeped, then cooled to room temperature, with a few mint leaves.
+It wakes your digestion gently.
+Never iced; cold drinks dampen the very fire you're tending.

 Morning

 A light, cooling breakfast — stewed sweet fruit (pear, apple, soaked raisins) with a little cardamom, or soft oats.
-If you skip it easily, let the morning stay light.
-This is the season's natural lightness, not deprivation.
+If you skip it easily, let the morning stay light; that's the season's own lightness, not deprivation.

 Midday

-The main bowl of kitchari — eaten between roughly noon and 2pm, when digestive fire is naturally strongest.
+The main bowl of kitchari, eaten between about noon and 2pm, when your digestion is at its strongest.
 Make this the largest, most settled meal of the day.
-Sit, slow down, and let it be the anchor.
+Sit down, and let it be the anchor.

 Afternoon

-If you need something: coconut water, a few sweet juicy grapes or melon, or a cooling mint-and-fennel tea.
-Keep the body hydrated with room-temperature, not iced, fluids.
+If you need something: coconut water, a few sweet grapes or some melon, or a cooling mint and fennel tea.
+Keep your drinks at room temperature rather than iced.

 Evening

-A smaller, early, simple supper — more kitchari, or a soft vegetable soup — ideally before 7pm so digestion finishes well before sleep.
-Let the evening cool you: a walk after the heat breaks, the cooling breath Sheetali (drawing breath across a curled tongue), an early night.
+A smaller, early supper — more kitchari, or a simple vegetable soup — ideally before 7pm, so digestion finishes before sleep.
+Let the evening cool you: a walk once the heat lifts, the cooling breath Sheetali (drawing breath across a curled tongue), an early night.

-Warm water in the morning.
-The kitchari bowl at midday.
-An early, light supper.
-Those three carry the reset; everything else can flex.
+Warm water in the morning, the kitchari bowl at midday, an early light supper.
+Those three carry the reset; the rest can flex around your life.

 Six